 When your mail program is running on your Mac, it will periodically check for new mail.
+(See also the Filtering Spam During Power Nap section.)
 New messages will arrive in the inbox, and SpamSieve will move the spam messages to the spam mailbox.
 When the iPhone checks for new mail, the spam messages will generally already have been moved out of the inbox.